 There are e-alert services that send results for all flights departing your home airport, or you could sign up for the specific carrier that flies out of your airport to the city you’re traveling to.
 By tracking prices in advance of your trip, you’ll have a better idea of what’s a good deal and what’s worth passing.
 Then you’ll also be the first to know about any Tuesday sales (or those happening on any other day of the week).

-Plus, the same flight can fluctuate in price multiple times leading up to the departure date.
+Plus, the same flight can fluctuate in price multiple times leading up to the date of departure.
 Start tracking early to understand the average and then you can jump on a great opportunity when it arises.

 What’s the most expensive day to book a flight?